aadel112/googoose/README.md

 * size: '8.5in 11.0in' - the default size of the Word document.
 * display: 'Print' - the default display mode to open the Word document in.
 * lang: 'en-US' - the language on the page. defaults to English US.
-* download: true - used in the default finish action. determines whether the page should be downloaded as a Word document or displayed as HTML.
 * toc: 'div.googoose.toc' - if used by the developer this jQuery selector will translate into a Word table of contents.
 * pagebreak: 'div.googoose.break' - if used by the developer at this jQuery selector will translate into a Microsoft Word page break.
 * headerarea: 'div.googoose.header' - the content in this jQuery selector will be put in the Microsoft Word document header.